snowyu/amforth/trunk/appl/launchpad430/readme.txt

 It currently compiles to RAM only.

-A lot of the amforth features are still missing
+A lot of the amforth features are still missing or work only parially:
-- wordlists
+- wordlists (currently only one)
-- recognizers
+- recognizers (currently only static)
-- compile to flash / a save routine
+- defers, values

 what already works (and not with camelforth)
 - exceptions
-- double cell number output
+- double cell number input and output

-what camelforth does
+what camelforth can do
 - compiles to flash (unclear, why lost)
 - soft flow control on the terminal
 - autostart logic via switches (may return with turnkey)